 The City has issued permits for operation to three vendors: Ofo, Spin, and LimeBike.
 The vendors are responsible for ensuring the bikes do not block pedestrian access or existing bike racks, and that the bikes are in working condition.
 If you encounter a problem with the location or condition of the bike, you can contact the customer service for each company or use the link below that will notify the company and city staff.

-The City's permit regulations will help regulate dockless bike share operations in Durham.
+The City's permit process helps regulate dockless bike share operations in Durham.
 Bike share operators are for-profit companies that have been granted a permit by the City.
-If the company(ies) fail to comply with the terms of the permit, it can be revoked.
+If the company(ies) fail to comply with the terms of the permit, the permit will not be renewed and/or can be revoked.

 Interested bike share operators are encouraged to download the permit and appropriate attachment(s).
 For questions about the permit process, please contact Bryan Poole at firstname.lastname@example.org.